Crate-Train Your Puppy at Night in 7 Easy Steps

 In this Article:

-Why Is Nighttime Crate Training Important? opens in a new tab How to Crate Train a Puppy at Night opens in a new tab Where Should My Puppy’s Crate Be At Night? opens in a new tab What if My Puppy Whines in the Crate? opens in a new tab How to Handle Nighttime Potty Breaksopens in a new tab
+Why Is Nighttime Crate-Training Important? opens in a new tab Nighttime Puppy Crate-Training Tips and Tricksopens in a new tab How to Crate-Train a Puppy at Night opens in a new tab Where Should My Puppy’s Crate Be At Night? opens in a new tab What if My Puppy Whines in the Crate? opens in a new tab How to Handle Nighttime Potty Breaksopens in a new tab What to Do When You Want to Give Up Nighttime Crate-Training Your Puppyopens in a new tab Final Thoughtsopens in a new tab

-If you’re a new puppy parent, the idea of putting your pup in a crate at night may seem a little cruel.
+If you’re a new puppy parent, the idea of putting your pup in a crate at night may seem a little odd, or even cruel.
 Aren’t puppies made for cuddling?
-But in fact, crate training a puppy at night isn’t cruel at all — it may become the place they feel safest at night.
-Getting them used to a crate may take some time and effort, though.
+But in fact, crate-training a puppy at night isn’t cruel at all — and their crate may even become the place they feel safest at night.
+Getting them used to it may take some time and effort, though.

 To get your puppy comfortable in their crate, start by introducing the crate in a positive manner.
 Place treats or toys inside to help your pup make a positive association with the space, and add a soft blanket or bedding.
 When it’s time for bed, place the puppy in the crate with a reassuring tone and a favorite toy.
 Make sure the crate is in a quiet, darkened room to encourage relaxation.
 Consistency is key; maintain a regular bedtime and bathroom schedule to help your puppy adjust.